christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 ##### Smoking Data
 functions1.R - Script that creates functions used in Analysis1.R

 Analysis1.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline only comparing smokers and nonsmokers

+Analysis1_1.R - This will perform the same action as Analysis1.R except that it will look at the whole cancer, not specific sites

 ##### Race Data
 functions2.R - Script that creates functions used in Analysis2.R

 Analysis2.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing AfrAmr and EurAmr

+Analysis2_1.R - This will perform the same action as Analysis2.R except that it will look at the whole cancer, not specific sites

 ##### Gender Data
 functions3.R - Script that creates functions used in Analysis3.R

 Analysis3.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing Male and Female

+Analysis3_1.R - This will perform the same action as Analysis3.R except that it will look at the whole cancer, not specific sites

 <div id='Datasets'/>